darshannn10/SImple-Web-Crawler/README.md

-A Simple Web Crawler that crawl's a website to get details about various Garphics cards
+A Simple Web Crawler that crawls a website to get details about various Garphics cards